sparkofreason/hash-meta/README.md

 ## tl;dr

-Provides macros to abuse Clojure reader tags.
+Provides macros to abuse Clojure(Script) reader tags.
 The main anticipated use-case is for customized debugging.
 Why reader tags?
 They are minimally invasive in your code, and easily removed by find/replace or rendered no-ops by editing `data_readers.clj`.